-It’s been super interesting to see how the definition of the “Customer Journey” has evolved over the years.
-It’s a divisive topic for sure, and as sure as water is wet, there will always be conflicting interpretations as to what exactly the Customer Journey is.
+It’s been interesting to see how the definition of the “customer journey” has evolved over the years.
+It’s a divisive topic for sure, and there’ll always be conflicting interpretations as to what exactly the customer journey is.

-You could almost imagine an anchorman-style standoff, where each news team is a collective of marketing professionals that share an ideology as to what really defines the Customer Journey – That is, of course, assuming the Customer Journey, and the touchpoints it’s comprised of, are still relevant, because of course there are those that will argue that it has fallen into obsolescence, unceremoniously usurped by the customer experience.
+You could almost imagine an anchorman-style standoff, where each news team is a collective of marketing professionals who share an ideology as to what really defines the customer journey.
+That is, assuming the customer journey and the touchpoints it consists of are still relevant, because there are those who’ll argue that it’s fallen into obsolescence, unceremoniously usurped by the customer experience.

-Now, obviously a person’s interpretation of the importance/relevance/existence of the customer journey is defined by both that person’s role with the brand, and the brand itself, but after more than eight years of poring over the intricacies of the brand-customer relationship, we’ve come to a few conclusions.
+Now, a person’s interpretation of the importance/relevance/existence of the customer journey is defined by both that person’s role with the brand and the brand itself.
+Still, after more than eight years of poring over the intricacies of the brand-customer relationship, we’ve come to a few conclusions.

 Assumptions about the customer journey